archeofoss/2021/index.md

 ## Latest news

 **[15/07/2021]**

-**The call closed on the 7th of July**.
+The call closed on the 7th of July.
 The submitted proposals are now being evaluated!

 **[1/07/2021]**